ricsanfre/pi-cluster/docs/_docs/node.md

 ### Network Configuration

 Only ethernet interface (eth0) will be used connected to the lan switch.
 Wifi interface won't be used.
-Ethernet interface will be configured through DHCP using `gateway` DHCP server.
+Ethernet interface will be configured with static IP address.

 ### Unbuntu OS Installation